apgupta3091/Javascript-Project/README.md

 # U.S. Software Jobs

-BACKGROUND:
+##BACKGROUND:

+[U.S. Software Jobs]https://apgupta3091.github.io/U.S.-Software-Jobs/)
-This project is a software development data visualization project, in which developers whom are currently looking for new software dev roles can acsess to see which states have the most open roles.
+is a software development data visualization project, in which developers whom are currently looking for new software dev roles can acsess to see which states have the most open roles.